Vamsi7591/TimeSheet/README.md

 # If any depencency issues occured

+Remove the platform by entering the follwing commands,

 ionic platform remove android

 ionic platform remove ios

 ionic platform remove windows

-# And add the re required platforms and enter *cordova prepare* in CLI
+# And add the required platforms to the project and first enter *cordova prepare* in CLI and next following commands,

 ionic run android